duan602728596/umi-plugin-redux-toolkit/README.md

 ## Asynchronous injection of reducers

 The `*.async.{js,jsx,ts,tsx}` files in the models folder will be considered as asynchronously injected reducers and will not be automatically loaded.
 Configure `asyncLoadReducers: true` to enable asynchronous injection of reducers.

+Api created by RTK Query cannot be loaded asynchronously because it needs to add middleware.

 ```javascript
 import { dynamicReducers } from 'umi-plugin-redux-toolkit/dynamicReducers';